metrix-io/proto/javascript/README.md

 ## Maintenance and design notes

 * Run the makefile from the root directory to generate javascript code and typescript definitions.
 Because typescript support is somewhat experimental only "commonjs+dts" works properly, the "typescript" method works only partially and should be avoided for now.
-* Run the `npm run build` that renames the generated files and moves them to the root dir.
-* All services are exported in the same module as naming conflicts should be resolved regardless.
+* All services are exported in the same module.
+Naming conflicts should be prevented regardless.
-* While I've attempted to setup a npm run buildscript, it's extremely tricky to get protoc compile directories well (see [here](https://github.com/protocolbuffers/protobuf/issues/3028) for an example).
+* After several attempts to create an npm run buildscript, it turns out it is extremely tricky to get protoc compile directories properly (see [here](https://github.com/protocolbuffers/protobuf/issues/3028) for an example).
+The current setup is the easiest to manage I found to manage thus far.